Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. Now that the messages have been generated, the service will be created.
 In the menu, select `RosMessageGeneration -> Auto Generate Services` and select `Single Service`.

-1. In the Service Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit/srv directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/srv`.
+1. In the Service Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the niryo_moveit/srv directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/srv`.
 Choose the `MoverService.srv` file, and then click `GENERATE!` If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.

    > MessageGeneration generates two C# classes, a request and response, from a ROS srv file with protections for use of C# reserved keywords and conversion to C# datatypes.
 Learn more about [ROS Services](https://wiki.ros.org/Services).